It is recommended that candidates looking to become a Pharmacy Technician...

 ...become Nationally Certified by the Pharmacy Technician Certification Board (PTCB) or Institute for the Certification of Pharmacy Technicians (ICPT.)
 This involves sitting for and passing their examination.

 This exam is voluntary, yet will formalize your education and show employers you have a standardized body of knowledge and skills.
+It will also show prospective employers that you are serious about becoming a pharm tech and you have put your own time, effort, money into achieving this designation.

 Successfully passing the exam will earn you the professional title of "Certified Pharmacy Technician," abbreviated: CPhT.